jlcarr/LeetCode/README.md

 - **Memory**: 15.5 MB
 - **Solution**: Use a DFS/BFS to reach over each each cell in the grid and keep track of connected landmasses and if they reach the border or not.

+### Problem 1269
+- **Name**: Number of Ways to Stay in the Same Place After Some Steps
+- **Runtime**: 270 ms
+- **Memory**: 59.2 MB
+- **Solution**: The problem is the same in reverse.
+So we can do dynamic programming over positon and number of steps to take left.
+We can also prune all states where returning to the origin would be impossible because of distance.

 ### Problem 1319
 - **Name**: Number of Operations to Make Network Connected
 - **Runtime**: 508 ms